top of page

 • Existing Concrete that is Unsealed

-If your concrete was installed by a company other than CONCRETE DOC+ but was never sealed, then all dirt, dust, stains, grease, and oil will need to be removed with our professional power washing system.
+If your concrete was never sealed, then all dirt, dust, stains, grease, and oil will need to be removed with our professional power washing system.
 If needed, we may need to use a wet abrasive sandblasting alternative by Upstate Eco-Blasting, a division of Gruttadaurio Masonry.

 • Previously Sealed Concrete

-For concrete that has sealer but it has worn off or is failing in some way, it will need to be removed using an environmentally-friendly wet abrasive system by Upstate Eco-Blasting.
-This safe, sandblasting alternative will strip the old sealer away and etch the concrete surface so that the new sealer will adhere properly.
+For concrete that has sealer but it has worn off or is failing in some way, it will need to be removed using a sandblasting alternative (described above) which will strip the old sealer and etch the concrete surface so that the new sealer will adhere properly.
 After the concrete is completely dry, an acrylic sealer will be applied.

 Concrete Sealer Application